-In Moscow, a quiet antiwar protest with flowers and plush toys
+In Moscow, a Quiet Anti-War Protest With Flowers and Plush Toys

 For more than half an hour, Varenik stood in front of the statue with a homemade poster that read, “Ukraine: not our enemies, but our brothers.”

-She was detained by the police shortly afterward, and could face up to 15 days in prison.
+She was detained by police shortly afterward and could face up to 15 days in prison.
 For many, standing in front of the statue is intensely emotional.

-“How can this be happening?” sobbed a pensioner named Rita who declined to provide her surname out of fear of retribution, and gave her age only as over 50.
+“How can this be happening?” sobbed a pensioner named Rita who declined to provide her surname out of fear of retribution and gave her age only as over 50.
 “People are dying: children, the elderly,” she said.
 “It is just awful.
 Maybe this will be a reminder to people that we are living in a terrifying world.”

 Some prominent Russians have minimized the protests.

-“Bringing flowers to a monument does not require courage, or even money,” Dmitry L. Bykov, a poet and writer who is critical of the government and lives in exile, said Wednesday during a discussion streamed on YouTube.
+“Bringing flowers to a monument does not require courage or even money,” Dmitry L. Bykov, a poet and writer who is critical of the government and lives in exile, said Wednesday during a discussion streamed on YouTube.

-“This is aesthetically beautiful, but completely pointless,” said Bykov, who Bellingcat’s investigative journalists concluded was the victim of an attempted poisoning in 2019 with a nerve agent similar to the one used on Navalny.
+“This is aesthetically beautiful but completely pointless,” said Bykov, who Bellingcat’s investigative journalists concluded was the victim of an attempted poisoning in 2019 with a nerve agent similar to the one used on Navalny.
 He said, “There is only one positive effect: Maybe someone will find out who Lesya Ukrainka is — a great poet — and read her work.”

-The statue has been the site of altercations with pro-war nationalists, who have denounced the mourners and accused them in reports to the authorities of discrediting the Russian military, which is now a crime in Russia.
+The statue has been the site of altercations with pro-war nationalists, who have denounced the mourners and accused them in reports to authorities of discrediting the Russian military, which is now a crime in Russia.

 The Kremlin’s crackdown on political opposition and protests accelerated after the invasion of Ukraine.
 About 20,000 protesters have been detained since the war began, according to OVD Info, a human rights watchdog.
 Many lost their jobs after protesting, signing petitions or writing social media posts critical of the war.